 The purpose of the U.S. Chamber Global Energy Institute is to unify energy stakeholders and policymakers behind a common strategy to ensure that America's supply of fuel and power is adequate, stable, and affordable, while protecting national security, and improving the environment.

 The Global Initiative on Health and the Economy works to champion good health and good health care policies as vital to advancing economic growth and prosperity.

-Global Initiatives exists to represent the U.S. Chamber of Commerce through reliable and effective engagement with multi-lateral institutions, governments, and international business coalitions.
+Global Initiatives provide reliable and effective engagement with multi-lateral institutions, governments, and international business coalitions.
 We advocate for our members’ interests through direct high-level dialogues with global economic bodies.